scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10+
 - **Duration:** instant

 You attempt to send a telepathic message to a target you know.
 Make a spellcasting roll, adding a bad die for every 10 tiles you want the spell to travel, with a minimum of 1 bad die.
 On success the message is successfully broadcast.
-You know if the target recieved the message or not.
+You know if the target received the message or not.

 Add a proficiency die for every level above cantrip.